parpalak/upmath.me/www/page/sample.md

 I have designed and developed this lightweight editor and the service for converting LaTeX equations into svg-pictures to make publishing math texts on the web easy.
 I consider client-side rendering, the rival technique implemented in [MathJax](https://www.mathjax.org/), to be too limited and resource-consuming, especially on mobile devices.

-The source code is [published at Github](https://github.com/parpalak/tex.s2cms.ru) under MIT license.
+The source code is [published on Github](https://github.com/parpalak/tex.s2cms.ru) under MIT license.

 ***

-Now you can erase this instruction and start writing a scientific post.
-If you want to see the instruction again, open the editor in a private tab, different browser or download and clear your post and refresh the page.
+Now you can erase this instruction and start writing your own scientific post.
+If you want to see the instruction again, open the editor in a private tab, a different browser or download and clear your post and refresh the page.

 Have a nice day :)